OLekgetho/Active-Directory-Lab/README.md

-# Active Directory Home Lab
+# Active Directory Home Lab With Creation of Users using a Powershell Script

 ## Description
 This project is a walkthrough of how I created an Active Directory environment using Oracle VM VirtualBox.
 I set had to set up a Windows Server 2022 to run Active Directory on it.
 I also configured a Domain Controller that will allow me to run a domain and then I ran a Powershell script that would create over 1000 users in Active Directory.
 This lab gave me hands-on experience with configuring an Active Directory and Domain Controller and it also simulates a business environment.